 White wine is more than just for drinking.
 Its delicate notes can add subtle undertones to baked goods.

-For instance, Plymouth Bay Winery's Widow’s Walk white table wine lends green apple and citrus notes to a classic cheesecake recipe, and this White Wine Cheesecake is the result.
+For instance, Plymouth Bay Winery's Widow’s Walk white table wine lends green apple and citrus notes to a basic cheesecake recipe, and this White Wine Cheesecake is the result.
 Topped with their What'ta Pear cinnamon-accented wine jelly, there's lots of flavor to be had here!

 Jump to: